cakephp/docs/en/tutorials-and-examples/cms/tags-and-users.rst

 Creating the View
 -----------------

-Now if you visit the **/articles/tagged** URL, CakePHP will show an error letting you know that you have not made a view file.
+Now if you visit the **/articles/tagged** URL again, CakePHP will show a new error letting you know that you have not made a view file.
 Next, let's build the view file for our ``tags()`` action.
 In **src/Template/Articles/tags.ctp** put the following content::